-In 1986 the board of trustees decided that if the organization was going to be able to grow, it needed an Executive Director.
-Dennis Zack assumed the position of Executive Director on July 15, 1986 and the office was established in its present location in the LeVeque Tower (initially donated by Katherine LeVeque).
-Mr. Zack led the organization for the next 26 1/2 years.
+In 1986, the Board of Trustees decided that if the organization was to grow, it needed an Executive Director.
+Dennis Zack assumed the position of Executive Director on July 15, 1986 and the office was established in the LeVeque Tower (initially donated by Katherine LeVeque).
+Mr. Zack led the organization for the following 26 1/2 years.

-During his tenure, the organization funded $7 million in seed money grants that generated over $200 million in additional funding.
-“Give New Ideas a Chance” and “Early Detection Saves Lives” were his major themes for Ohio Cancer Research Associates.
-He developed Grand Illusions and You and the Night and the Music, A Star Award Gala to raise funds and cancer awareness around the state.
-The Turkey Hop Walk was one the first walks in Central Ohio.
+During his tenure, the organization funded $7 million in seed money grants that generated several hundred million in additional funding.
+“Give New Ideas a Chance” and “Early Detection Saves Lives” were his major themes for OCRA.
+He developed Grand Illusions and You and the Night and the Music, a Star Award Gala to raise funds and cancer awareness around the state.
+The Turkey Hop Walk was one the first cancer fundraising walks in Central Ohio.

-In 2013, long-time Associate Executive Director Tom Lamb took over as Executive Director.
-In 2015, the name of the organization was shortened to simply Ohio Cancer Research.
+In 2013, long-time Associate Executive Director Tom Lamb took over as Executive Director and in 2015, the name of the organization was shortened to simply Ohio Cancer Research (OCR).

 Today, OCR is lead by former Associate Executive Director, now Executive Director, Bill Boggess.